Bongus11/RecRoomStudioDiscordRichPresence/README.md

 INSTALLATION:

-   1. Download the package file here.
+   1. Download the package file from [here](https://github.com/Bongus11/RecRoomStudioDiscordRichPresence/releases).
    2. Go to Assets > Import Package > Custom Package
    3. Select the package you just downloaded.
    4. Restart Unity for the package to work properly.